Prabhatkumar906/Log_analyzer/README.md

 - **Real-time Monitoring**: Implement real-time monitoring of log files to detect suspicious activities as they happen.
 - **Custom Patterns**: Allow users to define custom patterns and rules for detecting suspicious activities.
 - **Integration with SIEM**: Integrate with Security Information and Event Management (SIEM) systems for advanced threat detection and incident response.
-- **Multi-format Log Support**: Support for additional log formats and sources.

 ![Log Analyzer Tool](images/Logo.png)